deltachat-bot/deltachat-loginbot/README.md

 5. When the front-end gets the success message, it will open `/authorize` page in the user's browser from where they will be redirected to the website's(for example Discourse's) callback URL.
 6. Later, the website will check `/token` API in the login bot to check if the user has really authenticated themselves with our loginbot and that the call to its callback is not fake.

+## How to use it for Discourse?

+See DISCOURSE.md

 ## Technologies used

  - [axum](https://github.com/tokio-rs/axum) for the web API part